yard-turkey/enhancements/keps/sig-storage/20191125-bucket-provisioning.md

 ### Brownfield: Dynamic Bucket Access

-The expected workflow for interacting with a pre-existing storage instance is similar to Greenfield.
+The expected workflow for interacting with a pre-existing storage instance is similar to [Greenfield](#).
 The key distinction in this scenario is that a Bucket Class will reference a single, pre-existing bucket directly (indicated by the bold dashed line).
+The key values for specifying storage instances should be made in the BucketClass’s parameters.

-Buckets instantiated by users with reference to this class will be given the connection information for this pre-existing storage instance.
+BucketContent objects will be created for Buckets, with the connection information for the storage instance populated from the BucketClass’s .
 As part of this operation, the identity specified in the Bucket’s Secret should be granted permission to access the storage instance.
 This operation should be configurable through the BucketClass parameters.